danmarg/undupes/README.md

 Interactive
 -----------
-In interactive mode, Undupes prompts the user to resolve every duplicate file set:
+In interactive mode, Undupes prompts the user to resolve every duplicate file set (sorted by size largest-to-smallest):

     Enter parent directory to scan for duplicates in: test Found 1 sets of duplicate files
     Total file count: 1
-    Total size used: 0B
+    Total size used: 5B

     Reviewing results:
     For each duplicate fileset, select 'f' to delete all but the first file, 'a' to keep all files, or 'n' (e.g. 2) to delete all except the second file.

-    1 of 1  0B:
+    1 of 1  5B:
     1: test/b
     2: test/a